MohitPrajapati123/HTML_DOCUMENTATION/readme.md

        -Attributes provide additional information about
         elements
-       -Attributes are always specified in the start tag -Attributes usually come in name/value pairs like: name="value"
+       -Attributes are always specified in the start tag

 ###  The href Attribute

       The <a> tag defines a hyperlink.
 The href attribute specifies the URL of the page the link goes to: